akshat2602/personal-website/content/posts/blog/Experience_Mongo_Gen_AI_Hackathon.md

 We decided to use a very rudimentary approach to create embeddings from the video.
 We extracted frames, at every 0.5 second, from the video and fed them to the embedding model to generate embeddings.
 We stored these embeddings along with their timestamps in our MongoDB Atlas instance.

 #### Step 3 & 4: Stitching it all together
 Now that we have our video embeddings and our search query vector, we just had to create an index in our MongoDB and run a vector search using our query vector.
-We got the top 25 most relevant images and sorted them in an ascending order and merged them usign ffmpeg.
+We got the top 25 most relevant images and sorted them in an ascending order and merged them using ffmpeg.
 Again, using ffmpeg, we added in an AI generated speech-to-text of the text summary in the video.

 We have a football highlight completely using AI up and running!!!